Donate now

 EB Sports Academy's project was funded under our Reaching Potential funding priority.
 Through this, we support local organisations that build people’s skills, confidence and life opportunities.

-You can help us now by donation to the Reaching Potential Fund.
+You can help us now by donating to the Reaching Potential Fund.
 Donations to our pooled fund enable impactful grant making in this area.
 You can make donations of any size and it will make a real difference to people’s lives.
 Donate here.

 Reaching Potential is also our latest report in the Sussex Uncovered series.
 It highlights the challenges faced by our county, and the vital role of local charities in helping those who are disadvantaged so they can reach their full potential.